 The built-in Google search functionality also allows the app to function as a product sourcing avenue.
 Search products on Google, find the products on a third-party marketplace (Alibaba, for instance), and determine if they’re worth sourcing.

-Like our other Chrome extensions, this platform wins praise for keeping a low profile and staying hidden until you’re actually interested in researching on Amazon.
+Like other free Amazon tools for FBA sellers on this list, this platform wins praise for keeping a low profile and staying hidden until you’re actually interested in researching on Amazon.

 8. AMZ Finder

 Negative reviews can really hurt your FBA business.
 With so many sellers available, buyers will simply go elsewhere if your reviews suggest anything might go wrong.

 But staying on top of your reviews is overwhelming as you ramp up your business.

 AMZFinder automatically matches reviews with their product and allows you to contact the buyer directly to rectify any negative reviews.

 There’s also batch handling of reviews, meaning you only need to send one message to cover multiple different pieces of negative feedback.

 Getting product information fast is crucial to conducting Amazon research.
 When you’re dealing with high volumes of products, there’s no time to waste on avenues that turn out to lack any real potential for profits.

 Quick View allows access to product information like ASIN, dimensions, sales rank, price history and more, just by hovering over a product.